rhysco8/react-tic-tac-toe/README.md

 # React Tic-tac-toe

 I'm teaching myself React by following their tutorial for building a tic-tac-toe game.
+I've learnt from previous projects using new (to me) languages is that it's best to get to grips with it in a simple project first before then tackling a larger project.

+This tutorial can be found [here](https://reactjs.org/tutorial/tutorial.html)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).